Bi-Arc Digraphs and Conservative Polymorphisms: Background and Motivation

-Other questions about the existence of polymorphisms of various kinds have turned out to also be interesting \cite{nuf1,benoit,nuf2,kazda,soda,maroti}.
+Chen and Larose~\cite{benoit} proved that it is hard to decide if a relational structure admits a (conservative) semilattice polymorphism.
+Indeed, they proved this problem remains hard even for structures with at most binary relations.
+A relational structure is \emph{at most binary} if the arity of each relation is less than or equal to 2.

+\begin{theorem}[\cite{benoit}] Deciding if an at most binary relational structure (with polynomially many relations) admits any of the following is NP-complete: (1) a semilattice polymorphism, (2) a conservative semilattice polymorphism, (3) a commutative, associative polymorphism. \end{theorem}

+However, for a single binary relation, i.e., a digraph, the meta-question often turns out to be better behaved.
+For instance, there are forbidden induced structure characterizations for existence of conservative \emph{majority}~\cite{soda} and conservative \emph{Maltsev}~\cite{catarina,soda} polymorphisms in digraphs.
+The question of whether the existence of conservative semilattice polymorphism is polynomial was explicitely raised in~\cite{bagan}.
+This problem is polynomial for reflexive digraphs~\cite{adjusted} and bipartite digraphs~\cite{esa2012}.
+In this paper, we give forbidden obstruction characterization for digraphs admitting a conservative semilattice polymorphism.
+Other questions about the existence of polymorphisms of various kinds have turned out to also be interesting \cite{nuf1,benoit,nuf2,soda,kazda,Benoit2017,maroti}.
 In particular, the existence of conservative polymorphisms is a hereditary property (if $H$ has a particular kind of conservative polymorphism, then so does any induced subgraph of $H$).
-Thus these questions present interesting problems in graph theory.
-In particular, we note that there are forbidden induced substructure characterizations for the existence of conservative majority \cite{soda} and conservative Maltsev \cite{catarina, soda} polymorphisms.
+Thus, these questions present interesting problems in graph theory.